Borel and volume classes for dense representations of discrete groups: The structure of tame hyperbolic -manifolds

 Thurston \cite[Corollary 5.10.2]{Thurston:notes} pointed out that a hyperbolic manifold admits a \emph{thick--thin} decomposition as a consequence of Lemma \ref{lem:Margulis}.
 Given a complete hyperbolic $n$-manifold $M$ and $\epsilon>0$, let

 be the \emph{thick part} of $M$ and $M^{<\epsilon} = M\setminus M^{\ge \epsilon}$ the \emph{thin part}.
-In general, the \emph{injectivity radius} $\inj_x(M)$ is the supremum of the radius ball centered at $x$ that embed into $M$.
+In general, the \emph{injectivity radius} $\inj_x(M)$ is the supremum of the radii of balls centered at $x$ that embed into $M$.
 A hyperbolic manifold $M$ is said to have \emph{bounded geometry} if there is a positive lower bound to $\inj_x (M)$, which is independent of $x$.